34j/vr180-convert/README.md

 v1c xmp lr.jpg
 ```

 The [python-xmp-toolkit](https://github.com/python-xmp-toolkit/python-xmp-toolkit) used in this command requires [exempi](https://libopenraw.freedesktop.org/exempi/) to be installed.
-Note that if this command is called on Windows, it will attempt to install and run this library on WSL using `subprocess`.
+Note that if this command is called on Windows, it will attempt to install this library and its dependencies and then run the command on WSL using `subprocess`.

 #### References